 (519) 748-5220, ext.
 2454

-Each of your faculty members will notify you of the best method for contacting them as well as any office hours he/she holds for meeting with students.
+Each of your Faculty members will notify you of the best method for contacting them as well as any office hours the instructor holds for meeting with students.

 Contacting Program Staff

 When contacting Program staff outside of class time it is advisable to use email or telephone.
 Your message should include the following information:

 - first and last name